rage/java-programming/data/part-9/2-interfaces.md

 ```

 <!-- Seuraavassa pääohjelma joka täyttää kaupan varaston ja laittaa Pekan asioimaan kaupassa: -->
-The following is a main method that stocks the stores warehouse and sends John to shop in the store.
+The following is a main method that stocks the store's warehouse and sends John to shop in the store.

 <!-- ```java